CitoEngine/docs.citoengine.org/source/installcitoengine.rst

 **Setup python virtualenv**

-We recommend you use ``virtualenv`` for running cito engine, this will help you keep manage the dependencies better.
+We recommend you use ``virtualenv`` for running citoengine, this will help you manage dependencies better.
 Download the latest build

 .. code-block:: bash